 - litigating validity of a lien

-When a client retains us to resolve a construction dispute, our primary goal is to identify the most cost-effective and potent strategy – given the circumstances – that will lead to the most favorable outcome.
+When you retain a Broward County construction attorney from David S. Tupler, P.A., our main goal becomes identifying the most cost-effective and potent strategy – given the circumstances – that will lead to the most favorable outcome for you.
 We aggressively protect your interests through arbitration or mediation, and, when necessary, through civil litigation.

 When a dispute arises in a large construction project in Hollywood and Fort Lauderdale, it can quickly escalate.
-Understanding this, all parties in a dispute sometimes agree to avoid the civil court system and choose arbitration or mediation over costly lawyers and litigation.
+Understanding this, all parties in a dispute sometimes agree to avoid the civil court system and choose to arbitration or mediation over costly litigation.

 - In arbitration, one or more impartial third parties listen to all sides, consider the evidence, and issue a ruling, similar to a judge.
 For big cases, each side could appoint an arbitrator, and both arbitrators will appoint a third to complete a “panel.”